-19 In EU KLEMS (Timmer, op cit; p 67) it is assumed that the earnings is equal to the earnings of 'regular' employees.
+20 In PLFS (2017-18), the earnings by self-employed are also provided, but for consistency with other rounds we have used the same procedure of Mincer equation even for this round.
+In EU KLEMS (Timmer, op cit; p 67) it is assumed that the earnings of the self-employed is equal to the earnings of 'regular' employees.

-20 The details of the function can be obtained from the Stata software and from Appendix.
+21 The details of the function can be obtained from the Stata software and from Appendix 4A